Associate Director of Research

 July 2007: Palatine Development Award: Promoting excellence in small group music performance: teaching, learning and assessment (with Richard Wistreich, then at the International Centre for Music Studies, University of Newcastle) – £10,000.

-Level 3 (Year 4): Performance and Repertoire Studies IV
+Level 3 (Year 4): Performance and Repertoire Studies

 Level 3 (Year 4): Practical Pedagogy